Home

 Why choose a dynamic website?

-A dynamic website is useful when content changes regularly, users should interact, or content is delivered in a personalized way.
-Even with large amounts of content or if the website needs to be connected to other systems, it is the better choice.
+A dynamic website is useful when content changes regularly, users need to interact, or content is delivered in a personalised way.
+It is also the better choice when dealing with large amounts of content or when the website needs to be connected to other systems.

 1. Content should change regularly